hellerve/blog/wip/The_Carp_Compiler,_(as_of_2017).md

 slow compiler, but in my experience the Carp compiler is reasonably fast—then again, no huge projects exist to benchmark Carp’s performance as of the time of this blog post.

+<span id="6">6.</span> Of course those properties aren’t always correlated, but
+very often I experience that the most important feature seems to have the most edge cases—or maybe that is just because I thought about it more deeply than the rest.